netphantm/Arduino_thermostat/thermostat/README.md

 - [x] Clean up code and add comments
 - [x] Change '192.168.178.104.php' to 'index.php' and select appliance from a drop-down menue, if you have more than one
 - [x] Add a settings button to the webpage, which opens the device's settings page
+- [x] Change display to ST7735, this one is bigger and in color
 - [ ] CSS-styled mouseover tooltip for the graph, including relay status
 - [ ] Change the horrible design (now I've added even more of it)
 - [ ] \(Perhaps)Write log to a local file if logserver is not reachable and resend it all when connectivity is restored (!)